Bastrop State Park: Inauguration and early years

 To booster sales, Bastrop State Park partnered with the Bastrop Chamber of Commerce in November 1948 to create custom license plates displaying the park.
-They launched this initiative with the intention of encouraging all county drivers to display Bastrop State Park on their vehicles.
+They launched this initiative to encourage all county drivers to display Bastrop State Park on their vehicles.
 There plates were available for purchase at the chamber's office in downtown Bastrop.
 In January 1949, funds totaling US$135,795 were approved for Bastrop State Park and three other Texas state parks: Lockhart, Blanco, and Inks Lake.
 At least $70,080 of it was used in Bastrop to create new buildings, improve the pool and creeks, roads and fences, create playgrounds and foot bridges, as well as other amenities.
 In addition to the funds received, Bastrop State Park was assessed as the second most-valued state park in Texas in May 1950 with US$502,688 (about US$6,216,018 in 2023) in appraised park equipment.
 In November, the Fifty-first Texas Legislature approved US$200,000 in funds for six Texas state parks, including Bastrop's.
 The funds were used to create campground sites; the first camp facility was made in Bastrop State Park with surplus buildings from Camp Swift, followed by Bonham, Caddo Lake, Cleburne, Fort Parker, and Lake Corpus Christi.

 From 5–9 October 1950, Bastrop State Park was the site of the annual National Conference of State Parks.
 Approximately 400 delegates from all US states, including 100 from Texas state parks, were invited to attend.
 Most of the delegates from out-of-state were invited to stay at Bastrop State Park.
 During the sessions, they discussed for better ways to work together and affiliate with other state parks across the US.
 Several distinguished speakers, including Texas House of Representative speaker Homer L. Leonard, Texan folklorist J. Frank Dobie, and former Governors of Texas Allan Shivers and Pat Morris Neff, were also invited.
 After a weekend in Bastrop and the surrounding areas, the conference would conclude at Big Bend National Park, where US President Harry S. Truman was invited to attend.
 The annual conference was open to the public.
 A. H. Elliot, the Bastrop State Park superintendent, was responsible for the arrangements of the convention.
-Frank David Quinn, member of the Texas State Parks Board, was elected president of the National Conference of State Parks during the Bastrop conference.
+Frank David Quinn, a member of the Texas State Parks Board, was elected president of the National Conference of State Parks during the Bastrop conference.